jimchen2/jimchen2.github.io/index.md

 3. For social validation, it is in  English and Spanish media.

 So you get on top of things, work, and do the dumpster.

+1. Secular OSS and Math
+2. Russian and Ukrainian
+3. Other Things